 Making a claim – what you need to know about payouts for whiplash

 When making any personal injury claim for a minimum settlement for whiplash, one of the most important things you may want to know is how much money you could be entitled to.
 This all depends on the type of injury you have suffered, your pain, the severity of the injury and the impact it is having/or has had on your life.
 In this guide, we will help you to understand the minimum whiplash claim payout you could be entitled to, as well as the different factors that could impact this.

 If you have any queries about securing a minimum payout for whiplash, our friendly and experienced team is here to help.
 Simply give us a call today on 0800 073 8801, and we’ll help you in any way that we can.
 We have many years of experience when it comes to helping claimants secure anything from the minimum settlement for whiplash to the higher amounts, and we are here to help.

 If you have any sort of query, no matter how big or small, please do not hesitate to get in touch with us, and we will be more than happy to assist you.
 We know that making a claim for compensation could seem overwhelming, which is why you may need an experienced and reputable legal partner, authorised and regulated by the Solicitors Regulation Authority by your side to assist.
-We could provide you with a solicitor to help you make a claim, taking on the work of proving your case so that you may concentrate on your recovery.
+We could provide you with accident claims solicitors to help you make a claim, taking on the work of proving your case so that you may concentrate on your recovery.

 Select A Section

 - A Guide To Minimum Settlements For Whiplash Injuries

 - What Are Whiplash Injuries?